prateekpandey1234/AndroidLearnings/README.md

 Pagination
    1. there are two types of paginations :-
          a.
 Offset based when you handle with small data or low model complexity , the implementation is fairly easy with determining the current offset/page user is then make api             call and then add it to db and then show it to the ui screen .
          b.
 We a mediator to handle this data exchange , we also use caching (small db) handling for ui loading .
+   2. Cursor based implementation is basically we use when an id or key in our request to basically help lower the load of requests , these ids can be timetamp based , sequential            based , based on other indicators .
+        a. time stamp is sort of like newerThan and return that time from last request , same goes for when we want to request data after previous id (sequential)

 Notifications